Botanical Garden of Brussels: Contemporary (1930–present)

 During the 1930s, the works of the North–South connection did not spare the Botanical Garden, and it was decided to entirely move the botany institution to a larger site.
 In 1938, most of the botanical resources were relocated to the new National Botanic Garden of Belgium in Meise, on the outskirts of today's Brussels-Capital Region.
 From April 1940, the plants from the outdoor collection were moved, followed by the trees and shrubs, and finally the large greenhouse, which was reassembled in Meise.
 The old garden was reduced in size and made into a park after part of its western premises were used to facilitate the reconfiguration of the Boulevard Saint-Lazare/Sint-Lazaruslaan, a north–south road-viaduct that cuts the garden in two, as well as the widening of the Rue Gineste/Ginestestraat.

-For the 1958 Brussels World's Fair (Expo '58), the landscape architect René Pechère redesigned the garden, dividing it into three separate terraces with a mixture of styles (French, English and Italian).
+For the 1958 Brussels World's Fair (Expo 58), the landscape architect René Pechère redesigned the garden, dividing it into three separate terraces with a mixture of styles (French, English and Italian).
 His intention was to preserve the broad outline of the former structure and the remarkable trees and to blend them harmoniously with the new architecture of the buildings in the area.
 He also laid the foundation for the new function as a public city garden.
-Despite this, the urbanisation of the district, the arrival of the metro, and the nearby construction of the State Administrative City, gradually led to the park's decline.
+Despite this, the urbanisation of the district, the arrival of the metro, and the nearby construction of the State Administrative Centre (an administrative complex in the International Style) gradually led to the park's decline.